by • December 12, 2022

-Salesforce – Salesforce is a platform used to manage the entire sales pipeline.
+Salesforce – Salesforce is a CRM platform used to manage the entire sales pipeline.
 With this API type, developers can perform tasks such as automatically scheduling meetings based on new leads.
+This integration allows team members to track and measure events by campaign, time period, meeting type, and a host of other fields shared between Calendly and Salesforce.

 QuickBooks – QuickBooks Online enables businesses of all sizes to keep track of finances in an easy-to-use tool.
 Integrating with Calendly lets users create new invoices, receipts, or bank deposits based on Calendly events.

 ClickFunnels – Automating sales using ClickFunnels eliminates the time-consuming task of following up on leads.
-An API type such as Calendly allows for the embedding of a calendar into the marketing funnel.
+An API type such as Calendly allows for embedding a calendar into the marketing funnel.

 Managing documents across an entire company can create chaos and lead to a document management headache.
 Dropbox, a cloud storage system, simplifies document management.
 Dropbox provides complete control over organizing content and makes it easy to share documents between team members.

-Asana– Asana is a project management platform to coordinate multiple projects across the organization.
+Asana – Asana is a project management platform to coordinate multiple projects across the organization.
 Developers can do things such as attach Dropbox files directly to Asana tasks or create a new document in Dropbox based on an Asana task.
+With this integration in place, Dropbox files and folders can be browsed directly in Asana.
+Using Dropbox’s version control in the background, once a file is updated, the Asana task is automatically updated.

-PayPal– With PayPal individuals and businesses can send and receive money via email.
+PayPal – With PayPal, individuals and businesses can send and receive money via email.
 A common Dropbox integration is to create a text file or folder when there is a successful sale in PayPal.
+If you are using the Dropbox Shop feature and selling downloads to documents in your Dropbox, the API allows PayPal to be your payment processor.
+This setup also integrates with Dropbox Shop’s revenue, sales, and traffic reports by pulling data from PayPal via a REST API.

-Google Contacts is Google’s contact management tool available with Gmail or as a standalone option with the Google Business Suite.
+Google Contacts is Google’s contact management tool available with Gmail or as a standalone option with Google Workspace.

 Typeform – Typeform is a tool that lets users create web forms with a drag-and-drop web interface.
 A common use case for the Typeform API type is to create a new Google contact based on a form entry.